-1. Taking disabilities, disqualifications and restrictions of rights first, several distinctions must be drawn:
+I. Taking disabilities, disqualifications and restrictions of rights first, several distinctions must be drawn:

-- the bankruptcy of natural persons may result in their being prohibited from directing, managing or administering a commercial undertaking, whether or not in corporate form, or from practising certain profesiona, and may also entail disqualifications and restrictions of rights of a political or civic nature.
+professions, and may also entail disqualifications and restrictions of rights of a political or civic nature.
 The laws are far from identical on this point: in the Netherlands, for example, disqualifications automatically cease once the bankruptcy is closed and discharged bankrupts are not prohibited from carrying on a business activity.
 In England, an order of discharge releases the debtor from his undertakings and removes the absolute or partial disabilities to which he was subject.
-In France and Italy, where the laws regarding disqualifications and restrictions of rights are very strict, bankruptcy decisions, realization of assets, judicial arrangements and personal bankruptcy are entered in an individual's judicial record; directors and manager of companies declared bankrupt may become subject to special restrictions of rights and disqualifications, such as the right to administer or manage any commercial undertaking 121.
-But these penalties are unknown in German and Dutch law, and Italian law recognizes a limited sanction only, namely dismissal of the director or manager (Art.
-146 Bankruptcy Law and Art.
-2393 Civil Code), so that, save under French law, those affected as directors and managers of companies seem to be treated more favourably in this respect than natural persons.
+In France and Italy, where the laws regarding disqualifications and restrictions of rights are very strict, bankruptcy decisions, realization of assets, judicial arrangements and personal bankruptcy are entered in an individual's judicial record.1

+- Directors and managers of companies declared bankrupt may become subject to special restrictions of rights and disqualifications, such as the right to administer or manage any commercial undertaking.2 But these penalties are unknown in German and Dutch law, and Italian law recognizes a limited sanction only, namely dismissal of the director or manager (Bankruptcy Act s.
+146; Civil Code s.
+2393), so that, save under French law, those affected as directors and managers of companies seem to be treated more favourabley in this respect than natural persons.